 It has been noted that while most forms of business may be treated as a person for the purpose of criminal liability in certain circumstances, such treatment does not apply to a limited liability company.
-Furthermore, it has been suggested that other business formats may later be developed that criminal liability state law does not anticipate.
-H.B.
-2361 seeks to address these issues by including a limited liability company and certain other business entities among the entities that may be prosecuted as a person in certain circumstances.
+Furthermore, it has been suggested that other business formats may be developed later that criminal liability state law does not anticipate.
+S.B.
+1258 seeks to address these issues by including a limited liability company and certain other business entities among the entities that may be prosecuted as a person in certain circumstances.